 Free or low-cost: OER programs report saving students millions on the cost of education.
 Low costs mean that students can access course materials from the start of class and, therefore, have every opportunity to succeed.

 Customization: Faculty members can customize their class instruction for their students using.
 David Wiley, adjunct faculty at BYU, argues compellingly in "iterating toward openness" that OER can facilitate more meaningful, more inclusive pedagogical practices.

-Increasing support for "plug and play" resources: For instructors who have little time to adapt resources, open education projects like OpenStax and the Open Learning Initiative (Carnegie Mellon) are increasingly making "packaged" resources available.
+Increasing support for "plug and play" resources: For instructors who have little time to adapt resources, OER projects like OpenStax and the Open Learning Initiative (Carnegie Mellon) are increasingly making "packaged" resources available.
 Packaged resources include textbooks with accompanying ancillary resources (slides, clicker exercises, learning materials) and entire courses and course modules.

 Lifelong learning: Because OERs are open, they allow students to return to course content again and again--before and after courses.